Bolivian33000/Bolivian33000.github.io/_pages/about.md

 ## Research

-My research interests involves the use of statistics in life sciences
+My research interests involve the use of statistics in life sciences

 {% include youtube.html id="s7SKkWC5WmA" %}